Firestar (Marvel Comics)

-Firestar (Angelica "Angel" Jones) is a superhero appearing in media and American comic books published by Marvel Comics.
-Created by Dennis Marks, Dan Spiegle, Christy Marx, John Romita Sr., and Rick Hoberg, the character first appeared in 1981 on the NBC animated television series Spider-Man and His Amazing Friends.
+Firestar (Angelica "Angel" Jones) is a superhero appearing in media including American comic books published by Marvel Comics.
+Created by John Romita Sr., Rick Hoberg, and Dennis Marks, the character first appeared in 1981 on the NBC animated television series Spider-Man and His Amazing Friends.
 Firestar has the ability to generate and manipulate microwave radiation, allowing her to fly and create intense heat and flames.
 In the comics, she has acted as a solo hero and also as a member of the Hellions, New Warriors, Avengers, and X-Men.